Difference Between WebLogic and JBoss

 Key Difference Between WebLogic and JBoss

-- JBoss application server is a free moreover open-source product.
-While WebLogic application server is developed by Oracle.
+- A JBoss application server is a free moreover open-source product.
+While Oracle develops the WebLogic application server.

 - It is possible to change console requirements depending on the specifications in WebLogic, as Self Console 7001 is involved, but since JBoss is dependent on Tomcat Server, this is not permissible in JBoss.